PRIYADHARSHIKA-02/4-KB-ROM-Memory-with-Read-and-Write-Operations/README.md

 The address width for 4KB memory is 12 bits (2^12 = 4096).

-## VERILOG CODE FOR 4KB ROM WITH READ AND WRITE OPERAATIONS:
+## VERILOG CODE FOR 4KB ROM WITH READ AND WRITE OPERATIONS:

 // rom_memory.v
 module rom_memory (